 And here’s an easier to understand “subway map” of the Arm:

 The New American Arm is not too different from the original one.
-One of the biggest differences is that it is now completely separate from the Chinese Arm (since there are now at least three different routes from Sol that nations can claim for their own), so Davout (Gliese 682) isn’t on it anymore – that’s now exclusively on the Chinese Arm.
+One of the biggest differences is that it now only shares the Chinese Arm up to Broward (which is now AX Microscopii).
+Also, Davout (Gliese 682) is now exclusively on the Chinese Arm.

 Some stars have been replaced by different ones, because of errors or different astrography:

 - Serurier is still Ross 154, but Broward is now AX Microscopii (both stars are shared with the New Chinese Arm).

 - Gliese 661 (Red Speck’s original star) is also off-track, so Red Speck is now 2MASS J1835+325 – a young M8.5 Brown Dwarf, somewhat more appropriate for the name of the system!